darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - Displays the last ten lines of /etc/passwd

-4-firstlines - Displays the first ten lines of /etc/passwd
+5-firstlines - Displays the first ten lines of /etc/passwd

+6-third_line - Displays the third line of the file iacta